aboutsecurity/ip-reputation/README.md

 # Threat Intelligence Analyzer

-A Streamlit application that analyzes IP addresses and domains for reputation and security risks by querying multiple open-source intelligence sources.
+A Streamlit application that analyzes IP addresses for reputation and security risks by querying multiple open-source intelligence sources.

 ## Features